quinnanya/quinnanya.github.io/src/pages/cv.md

 ## Talks and Presentations

+- University of Washington, "Shift Happens: Unlocking Old Corpora with Transkribus" lecture and workshop.
+May 23, 2024.
 - University of Illinois I-School, [2024 Windsor Lecture](https://ischool.illinois.edu/news-events/events/2024/05/01/2024-windsor-lecture), "What Happens After the End?
 Crafting Sustainable Librarianship in an Age of AI".
 May 1, 2024.
 - University of Hong Kong, Guest lecture for CCCH9051: Digitizing Cultural Heritage in Greater China.
 "Saving Ukrainian Cultural Heritage Online: Socially Engaged Digital Humanities".
 March 27, 2024.
 - Global DH Symposium 2024, "Bridging the Gap for Digitally Disadvantaged Languages".
 March 20, 2024.